The Silver Dollar Fish is a popular freshwater aquarium fish.

 There will also be lots of peat and weeds which makes the water softer and acidic creating blackwater environments.
 Tannins in the water also contribute to low visibility.

 In order to recreate the conditions of their natural habitat you should maintain moderately acidic water (pH 5-7) with a medium flow.

 Silver Dollar Fish are quite hardy, though.
 So long as the water is clean, well-aerated and relatively clear they will be satisfied.

 - Water Hardness: 4-18 dGH

-You will need at least a hang on back filter to keep the water clean.
+You will need at least a hang-on-back filter to keep the water clean.

-They prefer clear waters as they tend to dwell in the upper parts of the tank, but the lighting should not be too bright as they also like to spend time among plants due to their largely herbivorous diet and they need shadowy regions to hide in when stressed or need to relax.
+They prefer clear waters as they tend to dwell in the upper parts of the tank, but the lighting should not be too bright as they also like to spend time among plants due to their largely herbivorous diet and they need shadowy regions to hide in when stressed or needing to relax.